Policies, plans, reports and strategies

 Complex Safeguarding

 The Complex Safeguarding Strategy 2018 – 2020 (PDF 77Kb) – the importance of transitions and the increasing evident number of adults who are at risk of complex safeguarding concerns highlights the need to ensure that there is an informed and co-ordinated response, which spans the needs of all people in Stockport regardless of age.
-In acknowledgement of this, the sub group is now a joint one, which
+In acknowledgement of this, the sub group is now a joint one which reports to both the Children and Adult safeguarding boards.

 So-called ‘Honour’ Based Violence Abuse and Forced Marriage Strategy (PDF 1Mb) – to raise awareness across Stockport communities and its workforce, to identify the risks and to make sure that victims have confidence in our services.